Master of Arts in Music Education (M.A.)

 Purpose

-The degree is designed to meet the needs of four distinct groups:
+The degree is designed to meet the needs of students in one or more of the following categories:

 1. Those currently working in the profession as music educators.
 Many states require that public and private school teachers continue to develop themselves educationally, and this often involves pursuing advanced degrees.

-4. Students desiring to complete a Ph.D. in Music.
-The M.A. in Music Education allows students who have a B.M., B.S., or B.A. in other music disciplines (performance, worship, commercial music, songwriting, etc.) to be prepared to enter a Ph.D. program for Music Education.
+3. Students desiring to complete a doctoral degree in music.
+The M.A. in Music Education allows students who have a bachelor's degree in music to be prepared to enter a doctoral program for Music Education.

 The M.A. in Music Education helps students evaluate historical, philosophical, and methodological issues related to music education through a grid rooted in and formulated by a Christian worldview; and, demonstrates the “mission-centered integration of teaching and research.”
 Further, this degree program is designed to prepare students as scholars in the field of Music Education.